Xilinx/mlir-aie/programming_guide/section-2/section-2a/README.md

 ```
 We will now go over each of the inputs, what they represents and why they are required by the abstraction.
 We will first focus on the mandatory inputs and in a later section of the guide on the default valued ones (see Data Layout Transformations in [section-2c](../section-2c/README.md#data-layout-transformations)).

 First of all, an Object FIFO has a unique `name` which is required for the lowering steps.
 It functions as an ordered buffer that has `depth`-many objects of specified `datatype`.
 Currently, all objects in an Object FIFO have to be of the same datatype.
 The `datatype` is a tensor-like attribute where the size of the tensor and the type of the individual elements are specified at the same time (i.e. `<16xi32>`).
 The `depth` can be either an integer or an array of integers.
-The latter is used to support a specific dependency that can arise when working with multiple Object FIFOs and it is further explained in the Key Object FIFO Patterns [section](../section-2b/02_Broadcast/README.md#object-fifo-broadcast-pattern).
+The latter is explained further down in this section.

 An Object FIFO is created between a producer, or source tile, and a consumer, or destination tile.
 The tiles are where producer and consumer processes accessing the Object FIFO will be executed.
+These processes are also refered to as the `actors` of the Object FIFO, based on dataflow theory terminology.
 Below, you can see an example of an Object FIFO created between producer tile A and consumer tile B:
 ```python
 A = tile(1, 3)
 B = tile(2, 4)